26th May 2013 60 Comments »

 Each growth stage of the plants life requires a different approach to watering.
 In the vegetative and flowering phases you need to supply a lot of water as these plants will use up quite a bit of this stuff.
 In the germination and seedling phase you need to add a little bit of water with a hand myster or pour it directly around the plant.
 A cup of water should be enough and for the first days even a cup will be too much.
 As for the timing, you need to check the soil humidity with a soil humidity meter or by just checking it with fingers.
 If it is dry then it is time to water.
 In the vegetative and flowering stages you will typically need to water once every two days but it all depends on the temperature and pot size.

-A good way to know how much and when to water is this: if the pot feels light then water it until there is a little runoff water at the bottom of the pot, then let your plant grow and use it up till your pot feels light again.
+A good way to know how much and when to water is this: if the pot feels light then water it until there is a little runoff water at the bottom of the pot, then let your plant grow and use up all that water till your pot feels light again.

 If you want to know everything about nutrients you can go to my most popular post about autoflower nutrients.